cs3org/reva/pkg/reconciliation/README.md

 schedule = "@daily"      # "@every <dur>" | "@hourly" | "@daily" | "@weekly"
 dry_run  = false
 log_file = "/var/log/revad/reconciliation-orphan.log"

+[serverless.services.reconciliation.shallow]
+schedule = "never"       # or a cadence, on-demand runs work either way dry_run  = true log_file = "/var/log/revad/reconciliation-shallow.log"
 ```

-A job runs only if it is listed in `jobs`, and every listed job needs a
+A job runs only if it is listed in `jobs`. `orphan` needs a `schedule`; on
+`shallow` it is optional and also takes `never`, since that job can be triggered
-`schedule`. `log_file` defaults to the path shown above, and both drivers
+on demand whether or not it has a cadence. `log_file` defaults to the path shown
-default to `sql`, so all four keys above the service user can be omitted.
+above for each, and both drivers default to `sql`, so all four keys above the
+service user can be omitted.

 The drivers take their configuration from
 `[serverless.services.reconciliation.share_drivers.<name>]` and
 `[serverless.services.reconciliation.publicshare_drivers.<name>]`, the same keys
 the usershareprovider and the publicshareprovider pass.
 The `sql` driver reads
 its database settings from `[shared]`, so neither section is normally needed,
-and neither are `gatewaysvc` and `jwt_secret`.
+and neither is `jwt_secret`.

 ## Identity

-The jobs runner hands a run a bare context, but we need a valid auth
+The jobs runner hands a run a bare context, but we need a valid auth so we can do
-so we can do stat's etc. Therefore, each run mints itself a token for
+stat's etc. Therefore, each run mints itself a token for `service_user_name` and
-`service_user_name` and sends it with every call.
-The three `service_user_*`
-keys are thus required and it needs to have the proper permissions on EOS
+sends it with every call.
+The three `service_user_*` keys are required and the
+account has to be a real one: EOS reads the ACLs of a node as the caller before
+handing them out, and its driver refuses a caller whose uid or gid is zero, so
-(for CERNBox, `cbox` does the trick).
+`root` does not work (for CERNBox, `cbox` does the trick).
+If
+`skip_user_groups_in_token` is set, the account also has to resolve in the user
+provider, since the auth interceptor looks its groups up.

 ## Jobs

 `reconciliation.orphans` marks the shares and public links whose resource or
 recipient no longer exists.

+`reconciliation.shallow` writes the ACL entry each share implies onto its path,
+when the storage has no entry or the wrong permissions.
+On the storage it only
+adds and corrects entries.
+It never removes an ACL entry.
+In the share database
+it does remove rows: a share that a higher share of the same recipient makes
+redundant is deleted (soft).
+See below for the details.

+Start a run with `reva admin jobs run reconciliation.shallow [space=<space-id>]`.
+Leave the space out to cover every space.
+This needs the admin API enabled.
+The
+command prints a run id: `reva admin jobs status <run-id>` shows the state and
+the totals, `reva admin jobs cancel <run-id>` stops the run.

+With a `schedule`, the job also runs on a cadence over every space.
+That run has
+its own name, so `reva admin jobs trigger reconciliation.shallow.scheduled`
+starts it before its next fire.

+A run works out every change before it writes anything, and a user can share in
+the meantime.
+So the shares of a space are listed again right before its changes
+go out.
+A space that gained a share since the run listed it is left untouched,
+whole, and picked up by the next run: the new share is not in what the run
+compared, and it can be what makes a share the run wants to remove no longer
+redundant.
+Only the spaces the run has something to change in are looked at
+again.
+Their ids come back in the run's totals under `skipped_spaces`, so a
+retry can be scoped to exactly the spaces that were held back.

+A share below another share of the same recipient is redundant when it grants the
+same access (`covered` in the totals) or less (`conflicting`).
+The job deletes
+the row of such a share, which is what the share API does when the higher share
+is created.
+The delete is soft, so you can undo it in the database.
+The ACL entry
+on the path stays.

 ## Logs